Crown shyness

 Crown shyness (also canopy disengagement, canopy shyness, or inter-crown spacing) is a phenomenon observed in some tree species, in which the crowns of fully stocked trees do not touch each other, forming a canopy with channel-like gaps.

 The phenomenon is most prevalent among trees of the same species, but also occurs between trees of different species.
 There exist many hypotheses as to why crown shyness is an adaptive behavior, and research suggests that it might inhibit spread of leaf-eating insect larvae.

 Possible physiological explanations

-The exact physiological basis of crown shyness is not certain.
+The exact physiological basis of crown shyness is uncertain.
 The phenomenon has been discussed in scientific literature since the 1920s.
 The variety of hypotheses and experimental results might suggest that there are multiple mechanisms across different species, an example of convergent evolution.